Senior Citizens in New Jersey: Demographic Shifts and Regional Breakdown

 The percentage of senior citizens in New Jersey has grown considerably over the past few decades.
 According to historical data:

-In the 2020 Census, it reached approximately 17%, reflecting the aging of the baby boomer generation (those born between 1946 and 1964), which has played a key role in driving this demographic shift.
+In 1990, only about 12% of the state’s population was 65 or older which increased to 17.5% by the 2020 Census, reflecting the aging of the baby boomer generation (those born between 1946 and 1964) as the key factor driving this demographic shift.

 Percentage of Population 65+: 24%